 Survival Kit Foods and Liquids

 Gallons of water, ready-to-eat canned foods, and other non-perishable items are great to have around in the case of a state of emergency.
-Don’t be afraid to throw a couple treats in there, too.
-Candy, chocolates and other sugary snacks might be the perfect pick-me-up after a long day.
+Don’t be afraid to throw a couple of treats in there, too.
+Candy, chocolates, and other sugary snacks might be the perfect pick-me-up after a long day.
 Stock up on items with a long shelf-life, like dried fruits and vegetables.

 - Dried fruit

 - Peanut butter

 - Nuts, crackers, and dry cereal

 - Pasta, bread, and other carbohydrates